For macOS Safari versions 5.0.1 thru 12.1.2

 - Removal of the YouTube feeds code, which hasn’t worked for some time because Google no longer provides an API.

 - Resizing the Safari window can occasionally cause the extension toolbar menu items to stop working.
 If this happens to you, go to Safari Preferences and disable the extension, then re-enable it.

-- In Safari 8, 9 or 10, when you try to open a feed in your RSS application, you will see an alert message asking if you want to add the feed to your Shared Links:
+- In Safari 8, 9 and 10, when you try to open a feed in your RSS application, you will see an alert message asking if you want to add the feed to your Shared Links:

 Click Cancel to continue opening the feed in your RSS application.

 RSS Menu cannot open feeds directly in RSSOwl.
 This is because RSSOwl does not register itself as a feed URI handler on OS X as it ought to.

 - Extra YouTube functionality is no longer available.
 The Favourites and Recent Subscriptions feeds are no longer available when visiting YouTube user profile pages.
 Google have deprecated the v2 API the provided these feeds, and there is no equivalent in v3.